-Consume sugary foods with meals.
+Eat sugary foods with meals.
 Your mouth makes more saliva during meals, and this helps

 to reduce the effect of acid production and to rinse pieces of food from the mouth.

 Limit between-meal snacks.
 If you crave a snack, choose something nutritious.
 Consider

 chewing sugarless gum afterward to increase saliva flow and wash out food and acid.

 Drink more water.
 Fluoridated water can help prevent tooth decay.
 If you choose bottled

 water, check the label for the fluoride content.

-Brush your teeth twice and floss once a day.
+Brush your teeth twice a day.

 Floss once a day.